adising32/HLD/R4DIC4L/SYSTEM_DESIGN/2. Databases/Databases.md

 ##### B-Trees
 B-trees break the database down into fixed-size blocks or pages, traditionally 4 KB in size, and read or write one page at a time.
 One page is designated as the root of the B-tree.
 The page contains several keys and references to child pages.
 Each child is responsible for a continuous range of keys, and the keys between the references indicate where the boundaries between those ranges lie.
 Crash recovery : An additional data structure on disk: a write-ahead log (WAL, also known as a redo log).
 This is an append-only file to which every B-tree modification must be written before it can be applied to the pages of the tree itself.
-When the data‐ base comes back up after a crash, this log is used to restore the B-tree back to a con‐ sistent state.
+When the data‐ base comes back up after a crash, this log is used to restore the B-tree back to a consistent state.
 ###### Clustered Index
 Table data is stored along with index
 ###### Heap file
 Table data is stored in a separate place callled heap file and index contains only references to positions in heap file.
 ###### Covering index
-Stores some of a table’s col‐ umns within the index.
+Stores some of a table’s columns within the index.
 ###### Multi column index
 The most common type of multi-column index is called a concatenated index, which simply combines several fields into one key by appending one column to another.